PrefectHQ/prefect-recipes/flows-advanced/using_state_hooks/README.md

 #### Method 1: `run_deployment` in a state hook

-- **Direct Invocation**: Directly calls `run_deployment` to trigger the downstream deployment.
+- Directly calls `run_deployment` to trigger the downstream deployment.
-- **Parameter Passing**: Passes the result of the upstream flow run as a parameter to the downstream deployment.
+- Passes the result of the upstream flow run as a parameter to the downstream deployment.

 #### Method 2: `emit_event` in a state hook

-- **Event-based Invocation**: Emits a custom event using `emit_event` that is meant to trigger the downstream deployment.
+- Emits a custom event using `emit_event` that is meant to trigger the downstream deployment.
+- Again, passes the result of the upstream flow run as a parameter to the downstream deployment, but via the event payload.
-- **Configuration**: Allows for more flexible triggering logic, as defined in `prefect.yaml`.
+- Allows for more flexible triggering logic / downstream actions, defined in a trigger attached the deployment in `prefect.yaml`.

 ---